kivikkopuutarha/parallelsimulations_finitebath/README.md

 ```
 The simulation can run both in personal computers and in supercomputer clusters, utilising a single node only.

-To run the simulation in [Aalto's Triton cluster](https://scicomp.aalto.fi/triton/), after cloning the repository, copy the provided testing sbatch script (script.sh) at your home folder:
+To run the simulation in [Aalto's Triton cluster](https://scicomp.aalto.fi/triton/), after cloning the repository, copy the provided testing sbatch script (script_.sh) at your home folder:
 ```
 /home/{USERNAME}
 ```